mineda-support/Semicon2023-MinimalFab-Design-Contest/README.md

 # Participate in the Minimal Fab Design Contest
-The contest reception period is from November 1, 2023 to November 31, 2023, but even after the reception period, please use this document as a tutorial for using the open source minimal fab PDK with open source EDA.
+The contest reception period is from November 1, 2023 to November 31, 2023, but even after the reception period, you can use this document as a tutorial for using the open source minimal fab PDK with open source EDA.
 I used Xschem as the schematic editor, but you can also do the same thing with LTspice.
-Please use document this as a reference even just for the layout GDS creation part.
+Please use this document as a reference even just for the layout GDS creation part.

 **Used data**